Slinjez/Maintenance-Tracker001/README.md

 - The admin should be able to mark request as resolved once it is done.
 - The admin should be able to view all maintenance/repairs requests on the application
 - The admin should be able to filter requests
-- The user can view all his/her requests
+- The user can view all his/her requests.